 These Seven Sicknesses is a rich feast of theater!

-These Seven Sicknessess plays at the Flea Theater in Manhattan’s Tribeca through March 4.*** For information and tickets, click on live link of title.
+These Seven Sicknessess plays at the Flea Theater in Manhattan’s Tribeca through March 4.*

 *Due to popular demand, The Flea Theater will bring back THESE SEVEN SICKNESSES this summer.
 This critically lauded theatrical adaptation of Sophocles’ seven surviving plays (Oedipus, In Trachis, Philoktetes, In Colonus, Ajax, Elektra and Antigone) will return for a limited engagement June 6 through July 1